 The right-side-up group has many things in common with Corcoran, and perhaps that's one reason she picked them.
 "They're sickly competitive," she says.
 "The more sickly competitive someone is without reason, like me, the better."
 She realizes that such a personality trait is "harmful in almost every situation, but it makes you a great entrepreneur," she says.
 "You know why?
 Because even if you're aiming at the wrong stuff, you're running hard.
 So you run hard at everything.
 Some of it hits, some of it doesn't."

 Even more surprising is this: When it came time to sign contracts with her right-side-up companies, the negotiations were tough.
 "Those deals are hard to do, because the entrepreneur has total confidence they're going to succeed.
 They sometimes don't know how, but they know they're going to.
 They're very reluctant to give up the stock they promised on Shark Tank.
-The less capable entrepreneurs chase you like crazy to try to get the money and sell their stock.""I would do whatever I had to do to prove that he had no right to think I was less than him."
+The less capable entrepreneurs chase you like crazy to try to get the money and sell their stock."

 Another difference between the right-side-ups and the upside-downs is that, after all the posturing, contracts, lawyers, and back and forth, the former take her money and sit on it.
 "They keep it in reserve for a rainy day," says Corcoran.
 "All the ones on their heads in there, they spent my money first.
 The best way to fund any company is bootstrapping.
 You spend your money smartly, because you don't have enough.
 Every dime I had, I had to think about best use.
 It's real money.
 It's hard-earned money.
 It is born out of enormous hard work.
 That's the kind of money you don't lose so fast."